A cable tray is a unit, or set of units, with their fittings forming a rigid structure to support cables and assist in channeling them.

 - Channel type

 As their name implies, these trays resemble ladders.
 Its structure consists of two longitudinal side rails connected by individual cross members.
-The carrier type allows the highest air flow between the cables, thus maintaining high ventilation levels and heat dissipation so that the cables do not exceed operating temperatures.
+These trays allow the highest air flow between the cables and maintain high ventilation levels and heat dissipation so that the cables’ temperatures do not exceed operating temperatures.

 Perforated Cable Tray